Undergraduate Course: Physical Education Curriculum and Pedagogy 2: The Early Secondary Years (EDUA08104)

 ||Availability||Not available to visiting students

-The main theme of PEC&P 2 is physical education in the early secondary years.
-This theme will be addressed by considering the following topics
+The main theme of PECP2 is physical education in the early secondary years (pupils aged 12-15 years).
+This theme will be addressed by considering the following topics:

-* Theoretical, conceptual and policy issues influencing contemporary developments in 3-14 physical education, particularly in Scotland
+* Theoretical, conceptual and policy issues influencing contemporary developments in 12-15 physical education, particularly in Scotland.

-* Developmental influences on 3-14 physical education, with particular focus on the early secondary years
+* Developmental influences on physical education: a particular focus on the early secondary 12-15 years.

-* Curriculum design principles for 3-14 physical education
+* Curriculum design principles for physical education: a particular focus on the early secondary 12-15 years.

-* A developmental physical education curriculum framework covering the 3-14 age range, with particular focus on the early secondary years.
+* A developmental physical education curriculum framework: a particular focus on the early secondary 12-15 years.